oriuminc/vagrant-ariadne/README.md

 Congratulations!
 You now have a configured server image on your local machine, available at http://example.dev!

-### What's with this `bundle exec` business?

-We use bundler to sandbox a set of ruby gems of known versions, and bundler needs to act as a middleman to ensure that the designated commands are run with these sandboxed gems instead of the system gems.
-That's where `bundle exec` comes in.
-The commands may appear to run successfully without, but you are likely to encounter instabilities if you neglect to include it, so we highly encourage its use.

-If you'd rather not type `bundle exec` every time, you can install and configure these great command-line tools:

-* [Install Zsh][install-zsh], an alternative to your native shell.
-* After that, [install Oh My Zsh][install-oh-my-zsh], a community-driven set of plugins and tweaks for Zsh.
-* Now, we want to enable the Zsh plugin for bundler, which will append `bundle exec` to a given set of `bundled_commands` whenever they're run within a project folder like Ariadne's.
-Open up your `~/.zshrc` and ensure that `bundler` appears in the `plugins` array. (ie.
-`plugins=(plugin1 plugin2 plugin3 bundler)`).

-    ```
-    $ sed -i "" -E 's/^plugins=\((.*)\)$/plugins=(\1 bundler)/g' ~/.zshrc
-    ```

-* Lastly, add `vagrant` to the list of `bundled_commands` in `~/.oh-my-zsh/plugins/bundler/bundler.plugin.zsh`.
-Although it's not explicitly necessary, we'll add the `librarian-chef` command as well.

-    ```
-    $ sed -i "" 's/unicorn_rails)/unicorn_rails vagrant)/g' ~/.oh-my-zsh/plugins/bundler/bundler.plugin.zsh
-    $ sed -i "" 's/guard middleman/guard librarian-chef middleman/g' ~/.oh-my-zsh/plugins/bundler/bundler.plugin.zsh
-    ```

-* Restart a new terminal session and you're good to go!
-(You will still need to use `bundle exec` for the rare `rvmsudo` command.)

 Goals
 -----

  * Use your preferred tools from the local host machine (Drush, IDE, etc.)
  * Changes should be immediately observable in browser
- * Implement as little code as possible that is specific to the Vagrant environment.
+ * Implement as little server configuration as possible that is specific to the Vagrant environment.
 It will strive to be as "production-like" as possible.
- * Configure VM with advanced performance tools (Varnish, Memcache, etc.)
+ * Configured with advanced performance tools (Varnish, Memcache, APC, etc.)
- * Configure VM with debugging tools (xhprof, xdebug, webgrind)
+ * Configured with debugging tools (xhprof, xdebug, webgrind)
- * Allow apt packages to persist between VM builds (shared folder)
- * Allow downloaded modules to be cached in such a way as to persist between VM builds (eg. shared folder)
- * Can deploy working site easily from:
-    1) install profile, or
-    2) site-as-repo
- * Install profiles:
-    * are simple to run, even for uncommitted changes
-    * are able to append arbitrary settings.php snippets
- * Both install profiles & site-as-repos:
-    * should be able to import DB dumps (remote or local)
- * Should ALWAYS be able to push to remote repo, even after install profile run from uncommitted changes
+ * Provision VM as quickly as possible (persistent shared folders for caches)

 Features
 --------